 - Can be cumbersome to put on and remove

 Attach this carrier for fat ebikes, regular e-bikes and non-electric fat tire bikes to any standard two-inch hitch.
-This rack can support up to four bikes weighing 60 pounds each, such as the Charge XC electric mountain bike, which weighs 55 pounds.
+This rack can support up to four bikes weighing 60 pounds each, such as the Charge XC electric mountain bike, which weighs 55 lbs.
 It easily converts into a two-bike carrier if you don’t need as much space.

 Based in the Ozark Mountains, the KAC team consists of mountain bikers and outdoor enthusiasts who know their stuff.
 The company manufactures several high-quality racks, including hitch-mounted carriers and ones for fat tire bikes.
 They even make a premium truck tailgate bike pad.